quantify-os/quantify-core/docs/usage.py.rst

 --------

-The configuration for each QCoDeS :class:`~qcodes.instrument.base.Instrument` used in this experiment.
+The configuration for each QCoDeS :class:`~qcodes.instrument.Instrument` used in this experiment.
 This information is automatically collected for all Instruments in use.
-It is useful for quickly reconstructing a complex set-up or verifying that :class:`~qcodes.instrument.parameter.Parameter` objects are as expected.
+It is useful for quickly reconstructing a complex set-up or verifying that :class:`~qcodes.parameters.Parameter` objects are as expected.

 .. _analysis_usage: